 When vaccines are made from an inactivated virus, they don’t lead to as strong an immune response as those made using a live virus.
 Several doses, including boosters at regular intervals, are usually necessary.
 Again, the virus has to be grown in large quantities.

-The Beijing Institute of Biological Products and the Chinese Sinopharm Group; the Research Institute for Biological Safety Problems in Kazakhstan; the Wuhan Institute of Biological Products, working in collaboration with Sinopharm; the Institute of Medical Biology under the Chinese Academy of Medical Sciences; the Indian company Bharat Biotech; the Chinese company Sinovac Biotech; and the China National Biotec Group are all developing vaccines made from an inactivated virus.
+The Beijing Institute of Biological Products; the Research Institute for Biological Safety Problems in Kazakhstan; the Wuhan Institute of Biological Products, which is a manufacturing entity of the state-run China National Pharmaceutical Group Corporation (Sinopharm) and is working in collaboration with the Wuhan Institute of Virology; the Institute of Medical Biology under the Chinese Academy of Medical Sciences; the Indian company Bharat Biotech; the Chinese company Sinovac Biotech; and the Beijing Institute of Biological Products, which is a unit of the China National Biotec Group (Sinopharm’s vaccine and bioscience arm), are all developing vaccines made from an inactivated virus.

-In July, the Chinese authorities cleared CoronVac and other vaccines against SARS-CoV-2 for emergency use for specific groups deemed to be at high risk of exposure, including medical personnel and border officials.
+In July, the Chinese authorities cleared CoronaVac and other vaccines against SARS-CoV-2 for emergency use for specific groups deemed to be at high risk of exposure, including medical personnel and border officials.

 Tens of thousands of people in Beijing have been given the Sinovac vaccine.
-However, Phase 3 trials of CoronVac, which are being conducted in Brazil and Indonesia, only started in August.
-Sinovac said it also expected to test CoronVac in Bangladesh.
-The company says it will be able to produce 300 million doses of CoronVac annually.
+However, Phase 3 trials of CoronaVac, which are being conducted in Brazil and Indonesia, only started in August.
+Sinovac said it also expected to test CoronaVac in Bangladesh.
+The company says it will be able to produce 300 million doses of CoronaVac annually.

 Sinovac is conducting Phase 3 trials abroad because the number of active cases of SARS-CoV-2 infections in China is too low to provide trial cohorts.